falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 )
 ```

-In almost everybody plugins we'll write, these different component of `plugin-sdk-go` we'll be imported, they're really convenient and provide a much easier way to deal with `Falco plugin framework`.
+We'll import these different components of `plugin-sdk-go` in almost every plugin we'll write.
+They're really convenient and provide a much easier way to deal with the *Falco plugin framework*.

 ### The structures

-2 structures are mandatory and must respect `interfaces` of the `sdk`:
+Two structures are mandatory and must respect `interface`s of the SDK:

 ```go
 // DockerPlugin represents our plugin